 - The DUI arrest.

 Learn more about these stages in our article, “The Court Process in California DUI Cases.”

-Should a driver agree to a PAS test?
+Should I agree to a PAS test?

 Title 17 of the California Code of Regulations sets forth strict procedures for DUI chemical tests.

 If these procedures are not followed to the letter, an our experienced California DUI defense attorneys can challenge the results.

 We discuss such challenges in Section 8, below.

 During a California DUI case, the prosecutor will use BAC and other evidence to prove that you either:

 - were over the legal limit and, therefore, guilty of a DUI per se, or